zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 Here, $\mathbf{I}$ is the identity matrix, representing isotropic pressure contribution in all directions, while $\otimes$ is the outer product operator applied on two matrices.

 Let's quickly recap.
-We now have two equations modelling the change in density and momentum:
+We now have two equations modeling the change in density and momentum:
 $$
 \left\{
 \begin{align*}